 Words and Paintings by Kadir Nelson; 2014

 Baby Bear wanders through the forest after losing his way and encounters wise animals who help him gain courage through his journey.
 The illustrations in Baby Bear allow Nelson to highlight his landscape painting ability in vibrant colors.
 Another simpler story, pick this one up for your younger kids and be encouraged.
-Check out the board book version for even the smallest kids; they will love all the colors and the simple story.
+Check out the board book version of Baby Bear for even the smallest kids; they will love all the colors and the simple story.